 “Chill out,” I said, “Chill,” as the barking dog, gone quiet, stared out at me, shocked by the hole he had made.

+Each of us canvassers was faced with the randomness of who would answer each door and how that person might view us each individually, not to mention how their pets might feel.
 I tended to think of door-knocking as foot-soldiering for a cause, but also an essential democratic practice.
 In contrast to the privately owned, billionaire-slanted and virtual so-called town squares that now predominate, we were working to restore the feeling of a town square on the front step of every potential voter who answered our knocks.
 And what if each voter we persuaded went on to persuade other members of a community in turn?
 Insofar as “community” still applies to houses lined up side by side along a block and in walkable proximity, and not only to identity groups abstracted online from any one geographic setting?
 The people we convinced in the moment presumably held more sway in their own communities than we ever could, and even for those we didn’t, we were still seeding a point of view that could change their mind, with potential reinforcement after the fact by the cavalcade of headlines.

 On the third day, in an upscale neighborhood—full lawns, hilly, winding streets—I encountered many Harris supporters.
 A father overseeing work on his house who took a break to say that of course he was voting for Harris and nobody ought to fear expressing as much.
 A Black family man who said they were all voting Kamala and believed for sure that she would run away with it.
 A crew-cut, seventy-year-old ex-military man mowing his lawn who disrupted my private attempt at profiling when he said he was a strong Harris supporter, and so was his husband; we talked for about ten minutes and agreed on point after point.
-“They say all this crazy stuff, can’t help themselves,” he said before mentioning that his next-door neighbor, who’d been a nice guy when they moved to the neighborhood over a decade ago, had gone off the deep with QAnon in recent years.
+“They say all this crazy stuff, can’t help themselves,” he said before mentioning that his next-door neighbor, who’d been a nice guy when they moved to the neighborhood over a decade ago, had gone off the deep end with QAnon in recent years.

 Just the simple fact of conversing in person with a series of strangers could feel, in the moment, like a humanistic rebellion against the dominant, technological paradigm… even if we canvassers were never without our data-notation tools.
 If a voter had asked me not to mark their info, I’d have gladly complied.
 I gladly, too, engaged people who were not on my list, but who happened to cross my path.